Prospective Graduate Student FAQ

 How many international students will you admit?

-Almost half of our graduate students are international students.
+Typically around half of our graduate students are international students.

 I am an international student who is currently studying in the U.S. Do I need to submit a TOEFL score with my application?